Your guide to World Series Game 5: Battle of the aces in a pivotal matchup

 Clayton Kershaw (18-4, 2.31) vs. Dallas Keuchel (14-5, 2.90), 8 p.m.
 ET (Fox)

-The stakes: These two lefties are the same age, born just a couple months apart in 1988.
-Keuchel is from Tulsa and Kershaw from Dallas.
-Kershaw had already reached the majors before Keuchel was even drafted by the Astros out of the University of Arkansas.
-Kershaw has the golden arm while Keuchel has made it by sinking the ball, painting the corners and outsmarting hitters.
+The stakes: These two lefties are the same age, born just a couple of months apart in 1988.
+Keuchel is from Tulsa, and Kershaw is from Dallas.
+Kershaw reached the majors before Keuchel was even drafted by the Astros out of the University of Arkansas.
+Kershaw has the golden arm, while Keuchel has made it by sinking the ball, painting the corners and outsmarting hitters.

-This will be just the sixth matchup of pitchers who had already won Cy Young Awards in the World Series since 2000:
+This will be just the sixth time since 2000 that pitchers who had already won Cy Young Awards will match up in the World Series:

 2017: Kershaw-Keuchel (Game 1)